22 non-fiction books that changed the way I think

 This article is part of my December 2020 Gratitude series that help me end this year on a more positive and inspiring note.

 I used to read fiction books when I was younger.
-I always wanted to finish a book in one day, which resulted in a lot of miserable school days.
-This was my pre-teen years.
-Then I stopped for a while after getting bored with friendships, travelling pants and first kisses and there is only so many Harry Potter books.
-The spark came back for my preparation to Architecture studies as I first discovered non-fiction books.
-Unfortunately, I was choosing them myself and my English was not very good, so I ended up reading very mediocre books with concepts I could not understand.
+I always wanted to finish a book in a single day, which often led to a few miserable school mornings.
+That was during my pre-teen years.
+Then I stopped for a while, after getting bored with stories about friendships, travelling pants, and first kisses.
+And well, there are only so many Harry Potter books.

-Luckily, in the first year of architecture, we were given a reading list and I fell in love with books again.
-From that point, I started reading regularly.
-Having so many different interests, it resulted in this list being super random.
-I think this might be a good insight into who I am and what excites me.
-In case you were ever wondering.
+Luckily, in my first year of architecture, we were given a reading list and I fell in love with books all over again.
+From that point on, I started reading regularly.
+Having so many different interests has made this list wonderfully eclectic.
+I think it offers a little insight into who I am and what excites me, in case you were ever wondering.

 6120Y4w-h5L.jpg